 You can definitely walk around on your own, but the tourist office also organizes free walking tours.
 Check the schedule in the office close to the Guadalupe church.

-7. Find the unique street art of Puerto Vallarta
+7. Spot the Puerto Vallarta street art

 There are a ton of talented street artists in the city, and you can find exquisitely drawn pieces of street art on sidewalks and buildings across PV.